The 3 ways toilet paper can clog your pipes...

 If you want to find the best toilet paper for your plumbing, remember this: eco-friendly and less expensive options are typically easier on your home's pipes.
 In other words, you can save money and your plumbing system by going green!

+The term "flushable wipe" can be misleading, as these products may not be flushable at all.
 Companies continue to develop new products to try and attract a variety of customers.
-One of the latest products is flushable wipes.
 They promote better hygiene and improved comfort; however, this comfort comes with a price.
 Your sewer system is built for human waste, and even though these wipes claim to be flushable, the truth is that they do not dissolve or move as fluidly as needed.

-While low-flow toilets are better for the environment because they use significantly less water, using the wrong toilet paper with them can be bad news for your pipes.
+While low-flow toilets are better for the environment because they use significantly less water, using the wrong toilet paper with them can clog your pipes.
 Using less water to flush causes a reduction in the water pressure that pushes waste down the pipes and this causes buildup over time.
-San Diego homeowners are usually more than happy to swap their expensive, luxurious paper products to go green, especially when they discover the additional savings on their water bills!
+The good news is you can avoid this problem by going green and swapping out expensive, luxurious paper products for more eco-friendly and economical options.

 While cast-iron pipes are known for their durability, they also come with some drawbacks.
 For starters, cast iron pipes can rust.
 Additionally, the inside of cast-iron piping can develop jagged edges and spurs.
 Those inconsistencies are known to catch non-dissolving materials like the remnants of those fancy toilet papers.
 The result?
 Frequent and annoying backups.